apache/celix/documents/intro/README.md

 ## What is Apache Celix
 Apache Celix is an implementation of the [OSGi specification](https://www.osgi.org/developer/specifications) adapted to C and C++17.
-It is a provides a framework to develop (dynamic) modular software applications using components and dynamic services.
+It is a provides a framework to develop dynamic modular software applications using components and in-process services.

-Apache Celix core is written in C and has a C++17 header only API on top of the C API.
+Apache Celix core is written in C and has a C++17 header-only API on top of the C API.

-Building application with Apache Celix can be done by creating `bundles` which provide and use `services`; These `services` can be directly used or in a declarative way using `components`.
+Building applications with Apache Celix can be done by creating `bundles` which provide and use `services`; These `services` can be directly used or in a declarative way using `components`.
+To run a selection of bundles, a Celix `container` executable can be created.
+A Celix `containter` will
-Celix `container` executables can be created which starts a Celix framework and install and start a selection of bundles.
+start a Celix framework and install and start the provided bundles.

 ## Bundles
-An Apache Celix Bundle is dynamically loadable collection of shared libraries, configuration files and optional an activation entry combined in a zip file.
+An Apache Celix Bundle is a zip file which contains a dynamically loadable collection of shared libraries, configuration files and optional an activation entry.
 Bundles can be dynamically installed and started in a Celix framework.

 ## Services
 An Apache Celix Service is a pointer registered to the Celix framework under a set of properties (metadata).